 - 1/2 tsp kosher salt or other flaky salt

-Arrange a rack in the middle of the oven and heat to 425°F. Peel the sweet potatoes and cut them into 1-inch-thick rounds.
+Arrange a rack in the middle of the oven, and preheat to 425°F. Peel the sweet potatoes and cut them into rounds, each about 1-inch thick.

 Place the rounds on a rimmed baking sheet.
-Drizzle with the butter (or ghee or coconut oil), sprinkle with the salt, and toss to coat.
-Arrange in a single layer, with at least 1/2 inch between the rounds.
+Drizzle with the butter (or ghee or coconut oil), sprinkle with salt, and toss to coat.
+Make sure each round is flat on the baking sheet, ideally without touching so they can get all gooey and caramelized around the edges.

-Roast for 20 minutes.
-Using tongs, flip the rounds, then roast for 20 minutes more.
+Roast for 20 minutes, flip each round over, then roast for 20 minutes more.

 Source: The Kitchn